 Java Jampit Estate green coffee, despite the name given to it at its origin, doesn’t come from a single estate but from many coffee gardens on the Ijen Plateau, in eastern Java.
 This volcanic region is home to coffee plantations, wild civets, waterfalls, hot springs and the Ijen crater lake — the world’s largest acidic lake.
 Its turquoise water sits in stark contrast to the natural yellow sulfur that rises us around it and is mined by hand into wooden baskets from the crater floor.

-The beginning of the coffee industry in Indonesia can be traced back to the arrival of Arabica coffee on the shore of Java in 1699.
-Although the native farmers of Java were the first to cultivate Arabica, it soon spread throughout many provinces of Indonesia.
-By 1712, years of harvesting provided the first bag of Indonesian coffee to be exported to Amsterdam.
-Over the years, as exports have grown, so has the reputation of Java coffee.
+The beginning of the coffee industry in Indonesia can be traced to the arrival of Arabica coffee on the shores of Java in 1699.
+Although Java's native farmers were the first to cultivate Arabica, it soon spread throughout the country’s provinces.
+And in 1712, the first exports of Indonesian coffee reached Amsterdam.
+Over the years, as exports have grown, so has the reputation of coffees from Java.